-- The President shall appoint such other committees as are needed with the approval of the Executive Committee.
+A. Members of these committees shall be appointed by the President with approval by the Board.
+B. The President shall appoint such other committees as are needed with the approval of the Board.

 Section 2: Program Committee

-- The Program Chairman shall chair all meetings of the committee.
+A. The Program Chair shall chair all meetings of the committee.

 Section 3: Nominating Committee

-- Shall nominate only those individuals who qualify under the provisions of these bylaws and who have agreed to serve the Association.
+E. Shall nominate only those individuals who qualify under the provisions of these By-Laws and who have agreed to serve the Association.

 Section 4: Auditing Committee

-- The report of this committee is to be presented to the Executive Committee.
+E. The report of this committee is to be presented to the Board

 Article 8: Membership and Dues